Renal agenesis: Genetics

 In 2008 researchers found autosomal dominant mutations in the RET and GDNF genes to be linked to renal agenesis in unrelated stillborn fetuses through PCR and direct sequence analysis.
 In the study, DNA from 33 stillborn fetuses were sequenced for mutations in RET, GDNF and GFRA1.
 Nineteen of the fetuses had BRA, ten had URA and 4 had congenital renal dysplasia.
 Seven of the 19 BRA fetuses were found to have a mutation in the RET gene (37%), while two of the ten URA fetuses did (20%).
 One of the URA fetuses had two RET mutations and one GDNF mutation.
 There were no GFRA1 mutations found.

 However, the results of Skinner et al. study were questioned by a more recent study with a larger number of cases.
 In this study 105 fetuses were analyzed.
 Sixty-five fetuses had BRA while 24 had URA with an abnormal contralateral kidney.
 Mutations in the RET gene were only found in seven of the fetuses (6.6%).

 In 2014 researchers found autosomal recessive mutations in ITGA8 in three members of two unrelated families utilizing exome sequencing.
 One of the families was consanguineous.

 In 2017 researchers identified heritable autosomal dominant mutations in the gene GREB1L in two unrelated families as being the cause of both BRA and URA utilizing Exome Sequencing and direct sequencing analysis.
 This is the first reported genetic lesion implicated in the activation of Retinoic Acid Receptor (RAR) Targets that has been associated with renal agenesis in humans.
 The researchers found two different GREB1L mutations, each being unique to their respective pedigrees.
 In total, there were 23 individuals analyzed between the two families, four of which had BRA and five of which had URA.
 GREB1L mutations were identified in all of the affected individuals as well as in three unaffected family members, demonstrating incomplete penetrance and variable expressivity.

 There are several hundred to perhaps several thousand genes that, if they had the right kind of mutation, could lead to renal agenesis in humans.
 It is possible that each individual or family experiencing renal agenesis has a unique gene or genetic mutation causing the condition due to the fact that there are so many genes that are critical to proper renal development.

 Chromosomal anomalies have been associated with BRA in certain cases (chromosomes 1, 2, 5 and 21), but these anomalies were not inherited and have not been observed in subsequent cases.
-Additionally, neither extreme substance abuse or environmental factors (high power line, mercury, ground water issues, etc.) have been reported to be linked to an increased incidence of BRA or other cause of Potter sequence.
+Additionally, neither extreme substance abuse nor environmental factors (high power line, mercury, ground water issues, etc.) have been reported to be linked to an increased incidence of BRA or other cause of Potter sequence.
 However, renal agenesis and other causes of oligohydramnios sequence have been linked to a number of other conditions and syndromes to include Down syndrome, Kallmann syndrome, branchio-oto-renal syndrome and others.